kdmarshall/StructureFinder/README.md

 1. Clone repo to local computer
 2. Open up your Chrome extension's page
 3. Check 'Developer mode'
-4. Click 'Load unpacked extension' and select the StructureFinder folder on your computer'
+4. Click 'Load unpacked extension' and select the StructureFinder folder on your computer